 The Des Plaines River Canoe and Kayak Marathon, founded in 1958 by Ralph Frese, is the second oldest continual canoe race in the United States.
 The race is 18½ miles on the beautiful and historic Des Plaines River.
-There are numerous classes to accommodate people of all ages and levels, with a halfway take-out option possible for non-competitors.
+There are numerous classes to accommodate people of all ages and levels, with a 5.25-mile non-competitive Minithon option.
 Everyone is welcome to participate.
 First time participants, repeat paddlers, and serious competitors can all enjoy the excitement, challenge, and camaraderie that this historic event provides.

-The Marathon is Co-sponsored by the Des Plaines River Association, the Forest Preserve District of Cook County and the Lake County Forest Preserves.
+The event is co-sponsored by the Des Plaines River Association and the Forest Preserves of Cook County

 - Al Pilgrim & Jack Snarr, Co-Chairmen

-REGISTRATION will open March 1, 2013, and will be primarily by the internet-based SignMeUp.com system employed the past three years.
-Alternatively, beginning March 1, 2013, you may print and mail a paper registration form or leave a message on the Marathon Hotline to have paper information and application materials mailed to you.
+REGISTRATION is now open online at SignMeUp.com.
+Or, you may print and mail a paper registration form or leave a message on the Marathon Hotline (847) 604-2445 to have the paper registration form mailed to you.
 One partner can register up to four occupants of a craft, order t-shirts and make payment, although other paddlers or passengers must signify agreement to the waiver via an automated email process.
-Registration of greater than four participants per craft must be done by using a paper form.
+Registration of more than four participants per craft must be done by using the aforementioned paper form.

-CLASS SPECIFICATIONS will now include one Open STAND UP PADDLEBOARD CLASS for men and another for women, enabling SUP participants to compete for awards and recognition as with canoe and kayak classes.
+CLASS SPECIFICATIONS include separate STAND UP PADDLEBOARD CLASSES for men and women, enabling SUP participants to compete for awards and recognition as with canoe and kayak classes.
 SUPs may be of any length, but must be paddled in a standing position with a single blade paddle.

-will be identified at the close of pre-registration on May 12, one week before the Marathon, as those classes with five or fewer craft pre-registered.
-Medal class craft will be tracked and timed identically to other larger, more competitive classes, but winners for this year will be recognized with a gold medal rather than customary Voyageur trophy.
-Pre-registrants in Medal Classes will be so notified by the registrar when this becomes evident at the close of pre-registration, and may, if they wish, switch to another class at the registration desk on race day.
+MEDAL CLASSES will be identified at the close of pre-registration on May 14, one week before the Marathon, as those classes with five or fewer craft pre-registered.
+Medal Class craft will be tracked and timed identically to other larger, more competitive classes, but first place finishers for this year will be recognized with a gold medal rather than the customary Voyageur trophy.
+Pre-registrants in classes identified on May 14 as Medal Classes will be so notified by the registrar when this becomes evident at the close of pre-registration, and may, if they wish, switch to another class at the registration desk on race day.
 The addition on race day of craft to a Medal Class will not alter the Medal Class status for this year.
 Medal or Trophy Classes will be determined each year based on the pre-registration numbers for the class (five or less, or more than five).

-BOAT NUMBERS must be picked up and applied to your craft at the Start of the race, per follow-up email instructions announcing your Start time and providing additional procedural details.
+BOAT NUMBERS must be picked up and applied to your craft at the Start of the Marathon or Minithon, per follow-up email instructions announcing your Start time and providing additional procedural details.

 TWO GRAND MASTER AWARDS will again be given in recognition of continued strong showing relative to peers of all ages in a class.
-One will go to that solo paddler whose percentile finish in his or her class is highest among all solo competitors over 70 years of age on race day.
+One will go to that solo paddler whose percentile finish in his or her Marathon Class is highest among all solo competitors over 70 years of age on race day.
 The second will go to that tandem paddler whose percentile finish is highest among C2 or K2 paddlers over 70, regardless of who his or her partner may be.
-For 2012 the winners were: Solo – Don Alberda from Mundelein, IL, and Tandem – Fritz Hansen, from Burlington, WI.
-Having now received this recognition in 2012, Don and Fritz will be removed from 2013 consideration.
+For 2015 the winners were: Solo – JB Livengood from Lake in the Hills, IL, and Tandem – Craig Molander from Wilmington, IL and Mark Stuttle from Sycamore, IL.
+Having now received this recognition in 2015, they will be removed from future consideration.

-AGAIN WE ENCOURAGE YOU to partake of the opportunities at the Finish Area to wind down after completing the race, pick up your patch and t-shirts, enjoy the food and music and view special exhibits and the award and raffle presentations.
+WE ENCOURAGE YOU to partake of the opportunities at the Finish Area to wind down after completing the race, pick up your patch and t-shirts, enjoy the quality food and music and view special exhibits and celebrate the award presentations.

-OTHER RACES AND PADDLING EVENTS may be located at www.uscanoe.com/eventsSearchRegions.cfm
+OTHER RACES AND PADDLING EVENTS in Illinois, the US and other parts of the world may be located at www.uscanoe.com/eventsSearchRegions.cfm

 HOTLINE: (847) 604-2445 -